 Creativity and the Circular Economy

-This event is produced by the Culture and Enterprise Programme at Central Saint Martins.
+This event was produced by the Culture and Enterprise Programme at Central Saint Martins and took place on Friday 12 April 2019.

 If we understand sustainable prosperity as the possibility for people everywhere to flourish as human beings within planetary limits, then what role can culture play in this?
 A keynote address by Kate Oakley, Head of the School of Culture and Creative Arts and Professor of Cultural Policy at the University of Glasgow.
 She came into academia following careers as a journalist, market researcher and civil servant and for 15 years she ran a successful consultancy and research business in the cultural sectors.
 Kate is best known for her work in cultural industries policy and labour markets with particular attention to questions of inequality.
 She is currently working on the CUSP project, which considers the role of cultural activities in environmental sustainability.